 I will say it again for the people in the back: you shall have ZERO guilt about how you choose to feed your baby.
 If it’s working for you and it’s working for your little one, then it’s working.
 In my motherhood journey, what worked for us was some of both.
 Breastfeeding is a beautiful journey, one I was fortunate enough to take with both of my daughters.
 I love the tickle of little baby hands around me and the synchronization of my body to theirs.
 For my littles, I also chose to introduce formula with my babes around the 6th month mark because a) I hate pumping b) I hate pumping at work and in the car c) My body does not produce as well for the pump as it does for my baby.
 It was the best decision for me and for them.
-Based on my experience, here is my recommendation for the best organic baby formula for 2019.
+Based on my experience, here is my recommendation for the best organic baby formula currently available.

 I also think for moms in the working world like me, society makes it tough to be a breastfeeding mama.
 If you are able to return to work and make breastfeeding/pumping work for you, I am giving you the ultimate high five.
 If you are returning to work and crying in the cold pumping room at work while trying to squeeze out a few more drops of milk, I am sending you a big mama bear hug and hoping some of this information will give you a sigh of relief.
 My pumping at work journey was not a highlight for me.